WeGetFinancing/woocommerce-checkout-plugin/README.md

    ```
 4. Start docker-compose
    ```
-   docker-compose up -d
+   docker compose up -d
    ```

 ### 4.2.
 Regenerate vendors

-To regenerate optimised vendors for your version of php, use the following command:
+To regenerate optimized vendors for your version of php, use the following command:

 ```
-docker-compose run --rm composer install
+docker compose run --rm composer install
 ```

 ### 4.3.
 Compile Gutenberg plugin

-Install the latest version of the javascript dependencies
+Install the latest version of the JavaScript dependencies

 ```
 npm install